SuperDuperHackatonGroup/stena-challenge-openhack-2020/README.md

 Once again, we as a group designed this app to focus more on the consumers but our thought process is not limited to this.
 Consumers, producer, economy and environment are all directly connected to each other.
 Solving a problem that consumers face will have a positive outcome on the other aspects too.

 ## Features
+* Traceable carbon footprints on all products
+* Rewards for choosing enviromentally friendly products
+* Intelligent item suggestions for the individual

 ## Status
+* Still in development

 ## Inspiration